Karl Brunner (SS general): Biography

 Brunner was born in Passau on 26 July 1900 in what was then the Kingdom of Bavaria within the German Empire.
 During World War I, from September 1917 onward, he served in the Bavarian 16th Infantry Regiment "Großherzog Ferdinand von Toskana", from which he was discharged in 1919.

 Leaving the Bavarian Army with the rank of lieutenant, Brunner joined the Freikorps, a right-wing paramilitary militia, in 1919 and was part of the Marine-Brigade Ehrhardt in 1922–23.
 After studying law at the University of Munich, he worked as a lawyer from 1927 onward.

-In March 1933, Brunner joined the Sturmabteilung (SA), and the Nazi Party.
-In June 1934 he joined the Schutzstaffel (SS) and, from January to September 1935, worked in the SiPo.
+In March 1933, Brunner joined the Sturmabteilung (SA), and the Nazi Party with membership number 1,903,386.
+In June 1934 he joined the Schutzstaffel (SS) with membership number 107,161.
+From January to September 1935, he worked in the SiPo, security police.
 From April 1937 to June 1940 was head of the Gestapo in Munich.
 In this role he was responsible for securing employment in an aircraft factory for Max Troll, a communist-turned-informer who betrayed over 250 resistance members to the Gestapo between 1933 and 1936.

 With the invasion of Poland, Brunner served as head of the Einsatzkommando 4/I until November 1939, tasked with the killing of Polish civilians as part of Operation Tannenberg.
-From early 1940 to April 1944 he was Inspector of the Security police in Salzburg.
+From early 1940 to April 1944 he was Inspector of the security police and SD in Salzburg.
 Simultaneously, since March 1941, he headed Amt Ia at the Reich Security Main Office.
 From 15 September 1943 he was also SS and police leader for the Alpine Foothills, based in Bolzano, a position he held until the end of the war.